 For a normal medium, the major contributions to the electrostatic interactions come from the net charge and the lowest order electric multipole moments induced by the polarisation due to an applied electric field.
 Particularly important is the dipole moment.
-Let P denote the electric dipole moment density (electric dipole moment per unit volume; unit: C/m^2), also known as the electric polarisation, in some medium.
-In analogy with the second term in the expansion Equation (6.4) on page 88, the electric potential from this volume distribution P(x') of electric dipole moments p at the source point x' can be written
+Let $\bf P$ denote the electric dipole moment density (electric dipole moment per unit volume; unit: $\bf C/m^2$), also known as the electric polarisation, in some medium.
+In analogy with the second term in the expansion Equation (6.4), the electric potential from this volume distribution $\bf P(x')$ of electric dipole moments $\bf p$ at the source point $\bf x'$ can be written